David Coleman: BBC

-Grandstand
+BBC Sports presenter

 In October 1958, the BBC's Head of Sport Peter Dimmock recruited Coleman to be the presenter of the new Saturday afternoon sports programme Grandstand.
 He continued as the regular presenter until 1968.
 He also presented the BBC Sports Personality of the Year from 1961, and Sportsnight from 1968 to 1972 as well as other special sporting events such as the Grand National.
 He even covered the return of The Beatles from the United States and the 1959 General Election for the BBC from the Press Association headquarters.

 As well as a presenter, Coleman was also a sports commentator.
 He presented and/or commentated on eleven Olympic Games from Rome 1960 to Sydney 2000, as well as eight Commonwealth Games.
 He covered a total of seven World Cups, both as a commentator and a presenter.

 Football

-Coleman was the BBC's senior football commentator for several years from 1971.
-He commentated on the World Cup Final in 1974 and 1978, the European Cup Final in 1973 and 1975 and the FA Cup final from 1972 to 1976 inclusive, although he missed the 1977 game because he was in a legal dispute with the BBC, allowing John Motson to make his FA Cup final debut.
+Coleman covered as a secondary commentator for the 1970 World Cup behind Kenneth Wolstenholme but took over as BBC's senior football commentator when Wolstenholme left in 1971.
+Coleman commentated on the World Cup Final in 1974 and 1978, the European Cup Final in 1973 and 1975 and the FA Cup final from 1972 to 1976 inclusive, although he missed the 1977 game because he was in a legal dispute with the BBC, allowing John Motson to make his FA Cup final debut.
 Coleman returned for the 1978 final before Motson took over the following year.
 Coleman's last live football commentary was on 26 May 1979 when he described England's 3–1 win over Scotland at Wembley Stadium in the 1978–79 British Home Championship, although he continued to work at football matches as a secondary commentator until October 1981 with his last game being a midweek League Cup game between Tottenham Hotspur and Manchester United.

 Athletics

 In 1968, at the Mexico Olympics Coleman was recorded at 200 words per minute while commentating on David Hemery's win in the 400m Hurdles.
-After the finish he could only identify the first two and exclaimed: "Who cares who's third?"
+After the finish he could only identify the first two runners and exclaimed: "Who cares who's third?"
 The bronze medal winner turned out to be another Briton, John Sherwood.

 Satirists of the 1980s and 1990s often portrayed Coleman as constantly surprised by mundane happenings at athletic events.
 Clive James wrote that the difference between commentating and 'Colemantating' is that "a commentator says something you may wish to remember; a Colemantator says something you try to forget".
 However, Coleman's ability to generate excitement through his commentary was widely praised.
 In 1972, he broadcast for several hours during the siege at the Munich Olympics as well as the memorial service days later.
 Coleman concentrated on athletics commentary from 1984.